 As soon as you receive confirmation that your Islamic Forex account is open, you can make your first deposit, through the payment method you prefer, and start trading on the Halal Exchange.
 Opening an Islamic trading account is now easier than ever.

 You can request a withdrawal of your earnings or funds at any time through your online account.

 If you wish you can practice first with a demo account of Islamic trading without risk.
 You will have access to real market conditions but with virtual funds.
 In addition, they are free!

 One of the peculiarities of Islamic trading is that it does not generate any swap interest, as in the case of all other traditional trading accounts.
 The swap is an interest paid or received by the trader when he leaves an open position overnight, which makes currency trading haram.

-However, Islamic currency trading accounts eliminates these interests to allow Muslims to trade in the halal stock exchange.
+However, Islamic currency trading accounts eliminate these interests to allow Muslims to trade in the halal stock exchange.
 But then, what commissions do traders pay?

 All Muslim customers who use an Islamic trading account pay the margin, commissions and administrative fees, which are not the interests of Riba Haram.

 With a quarter of the Muslim world and the development of online trading, the issue of the stock market in Islam is increasingly raised.
 This section will examine many points of view and sources to answer the question of whether trading is halal or haram.

 It will analyse in-depth the Forex market and the actions in particular and will try to offer advice on how to remain halal and see what instruments can be traded following Sharia law.